 (When you open an account through my website, it helps support Financial Thing).

 My Kuflink Review: What You Need To Know

-- Loans secured by property / low default rates
+- Loans secured by UK property

 - Manual and auto-invest options.
 Auto-invest offers a lower average LTV